August 2-7, 2020

 This workshop is aimed at helping painters refine their personal technique in watercolor, pastel, oils and acrylics.
 It will help you find your own voice and style, without becoming anyone's clone.
 This is an intensive class, with morning and afternoon on-site painting sessions and lunch-time demos.
 Classes are kept small so every student gets the attention they deserve.

-Carol Douglas has almost 20 years’ experience teaching students of all levels in watercolor, oils, acrylics and pastels.
+Carol Douglas has 20 years’ experience teaching students of all levels in watercolor, oils, acrylics and pastels.
 Her Acadia workshops are very popular.
 “This was the best painting instruction I have ever had.
 Carol’s advice in color mixing was particularly eye-opening.
 Her explanations are clear and easy to understand.
 She is very approachable and supportive.
 I would take this course again in a heartbeat.”
 (Carol T.)

 It’s easy to get to painting locations on the Schoodic Peninsula.
 A ring road with frequent pull-offs means you never walk more than a few hundred feet to your painting destination.